December 14th, 2012

 Shopping online without a game plan will result in a major time sink.
 Review your gift list and determine what you want to find first.
 Then, think of all the retailers who might sell your desired item and start comparing prices.
 Once you narrow down the candidates, look for coupon codes for extra savings.

 “Spaving,” or spending more to save, is especially prevalent online thanks to minimum order requirements for shipping.
 Happily, Free Shipping Day is coming up, eliminating the need to spend more in order to qualify for free delivery.
-Scheduled for Monday, Dec.
-17, the event features over 1,300 stores offering free shipping and other discounts with delivery by Christmas Eve.
+The event features over 1,300 stores offering free shipping and other discounts with delivery by Christmas Eve.

 Review Return Policies